whitebelyash/Clans/README.md

 # Clans
-WIP Clans plugin.
+WIP Clans plugin for Spigot/etc...
-Trying to copy VanillaCraft (an old russian server which is closed for now) clans plugin.
+Also an attempt to copy VanillaCraft (an old russian server which is closed for now) clans.
-VCClans was itself inspired by another plugin, which is feature-bloated (IMHO)
+VCClans was itself inspired by another plugin (i guess), which is feature-bloated (IMHO)

 ## why